Home » What Kind of Cactus Can Tortoises Eat?

 Tortoises, alongside other reptile species, eat cacti in the wild.

-A cactus’s spines (glochids) need to be removed, or they’ll cause pain and irritation to the tortoise’s head and mouth.
+A cactus’s spines (glochids) must be removed, or they’ll cause pain and irritation to the tortoise’s head and mouth.
 Thankfully, spines are just a small part of the cactus.

 Other parts of cactus plants, including the pads and leaves, are nutrient-dense and beneficial to health.

-However, not all types of cacti are as tortoise friendly as the prickly pear.
-Let’s explore other common types of cactuses and whether they can be fed to a tortoise:
+However, not all types of cacti are as tortoise-friendly as the prickly pear.
+Let’s explore other common kinds of cactuses and whether they can be fed to a tortoise:

 Fishhook barrel cactus (Ferocactus wislizeni)Arguably the closest cactus in content to the prickly pear, it’ll release hydrating fluid once cut open.